HawkeyeZAR/PyRegexEvaluator/README.md

 There will be a slight variance between results.
-As search is using finditer and the other search is using findall.
+As one search is using finditer and the other search is using findall.

 ----------